Eating for Performance

 Balancing food and drink around training is important - you are putting extra stress on your body with the hard training you do and need extra nutrition to compensate.

 Eat 1 to 3 hours before exercise.
 If a relatively large meal – lunch or breakfast – 3 hours; if a small meal – snack- an hour.
-This is known as the 'performance zone – the period prior, during, and after a performance that what you eat has the most impact.
+It is known as the 'performance zone – the period prior to, during, and after a performance in which what you eat has the most impact.

 Make 'performance zone' nutrition high in carbohydrates, low in protein, and minimal fat – so not chocolate.
-Snacks can include muesli bars, fruit, yoghurt, creamed rice, chocolate milk, smoothies, tin baby food, e.g. apple, filled roll, Primo plus a banana, and chocolate milk.
-Always try to add a piece of fruit to your snack – this increases vitamin and mineral intake, and vitamin C in fruit helps iron absorption.
+Snacks include muesli bars, fruit, yoghurt, creamed rice, chocolate milk, smoothies, tin baby food, e.g. apple, filled roll, Primo plus a banana, and chocolate milk.
+Always try adding a piece of fruit to your snack – this increases vitamin and mineral intake, and vitamin C in fruit helps the absorption of iron.

 Hydration

 Stay hydrated.
-You are 70% water, so any water loss is going to have a significant effect.
+You are 70% water, so any water loss will significantly affect you.
 When dehydrated, performance decreases by up to 20%.
-You also suffer reduced ability to focus, reflexes not as good (coordination), and tiredness.
+You also suffer from reduced ability to focus, reflexes not as good (coordination), and tiredness.
 Hydration is most important in the 'performance zone'.

-You can lose up to 1-2kg bodyweight from sweat loss.
-To fully rehydrate, it is recommended to consume 150% of the fluid deficit and electrolytes should be added to replace the loss during sweating and help with water retention.
+Sweat can cause one to two kg of body weight loss.
+To fully rehydrate, it is recommended to consume 150% of the fluid deficit, and electrolytes should be added to replace the loss during sweating and help with water retention.

-You can use a sports drink or add a sports powder to your water – these can be expensive, but Raro powder with some salt added gives all you need at a fraction of the cost.
+You can use a sports drink or add sports powder to your water—these can be expensive, but Raro powder with some salt added gives you all you need at a fraction of the cost.

 Need – drink around 750ml per hour of intense exercise.
 Take a bottle with you everywhere.